martyearthy/teslareplay/README.md

 - If **Autoplay** is ON (default), switching cameras will immediately start playing the newly loaded camera file.
 - If a clip group is missing an angle, it will only show the available cameras.

+### Clips Panel Modes (Controls/Settings Panel)
+The “Clips” panel is intended to be both a clip browser and a control/settings surface.
+You can choose how it behaves:

+- **Floating**: Panel floats in the upper-left over the video area (good for large screens).
+- **Docked**: Panel docks to the left edge and **does not occlude video playback**.
+- **Collapsed**: Panel shrinks to a small, unobtrusive button you can expand later.

+These modes are toggled from the panel header (Dock/Float and Collapse/Expand) and are remembered across reloads.

 ### Dashboard + Map
 - The **Dashboard** window shows speed, gear, turn signals, steering wheel angle, Autopilot state, and pedal/brake indicators.